tmehnert/complate-cpp-for-python/README.md

 ## Getting started

 This project is still under early development.
 It may take a few more weeks until you see some documentation and samples here.
-Still some stuff zu cleanup, test and automate. :construction_worker:
+Still some stuff to clean up, test and automate. :construction_worker:

 ### Dependencies